Beaches plus a charming Old Town are only a few of the adventures waiting for you in Gdansk!

 Visit The Coast

-The beaches will be chilly even in the summertime, but it’s a fun place to lounge in the sand and sun if it’s not cloudy in the warmer summer months.
+The beaches are chilly even in the summertime, but in the warmer months, if it's not cloudy, it’s a fun place to lounge in the sand and sun.
 Brzeźno and Jelitkowo are the most popular beaches, but if you want to avoid the crowds who flock here, Stogi is usually less busy.

 Take the number 13 tram to get to Brzeźno, the number 8 tram to get to Stogi or Jelitkowo.
 You’ll find shops and restaurants lining the more popular beaches which makes them a fun place to lunch after walking on the sand.